 One of the big advantages of process mining is that it starts with the data that is already there, and usually it starts very simple.
 There is no need to first set up a data collection framework.
 Instead you can use data that accumulates as a byproduct of the increasing automation and digitization of your business processes.
 These data are collected right now by the various IT systems you already have in place to support your business.

 Sometimes people are worried that they do not have the right data, but in practice this is rarely the case.
-There are so many ERP and CRM systems, delivery notes, request, complaint, ticketing, or order systems, credit checks, etc. — so most organizations have lots of data.
+There are so many workflow systems, CRM systems, ERP systems, delivery notes, request, complaint, ticketing, or order systems, etc. — so most organizations have lots of data.

 The starting point for process mining is a so-called event log.
 But what exactly is an event log?
 Where do event logs come from?
 And how do you know whether your data satisfies the requirements to apply process mining?
 This is what this introductory chapter is about.

 What you will learn: